mckervinc/react-fluid-table/README.md

 This application was created using [create-react-hook](https://github.com/hermanya/create-react-hook).

-This application features some icons From [Font Awesome](https://fontawesome.com/license/free).
+This application features some icons from [Font Awesome](https://fontawesome.com/license/free).